Theodore Beza: Early life

-He received the degree of licentiate in law August 11, 1539, and, as his father desired, went to Paris, where he began to practice.
+He received a licentiate in law on 11 August 1539, and, as his father desired, went to Paris, where he began to practice.
 To support him, his relatives had obtained for him two benefices, the proceeds of which amounted to 700 golden crowns a year; and his uncle had promised to make him his successor.
 Beza spent two years in Paris and gained a prominent position in literary circles.
-To escape the many temptations to which he was exposed, with the knowledge of two friends, he became engaged in the year 1544 to a young girl of humble descent, Claudine Denoese, promising to publicly marry her as soon as his circumstances would allow it.
+To escape the many temptations to which he was exposed, with the knowledge of two friends, he became engaged in the year 1544 to a young girl of humble descent, Claudine Denosse, promising to publicly marry her as soon as his circumstances would allow it.